Dantkal

 Dantkal is near Balur and 1.5 km from Balur and its 9 km from Kansur.
 Every side is full of forest. one side is in the AGHANASHINI River.
 Most of the people are Areconout groves.
-Some of the younger generations of people are in Bangalore, Sirsi, the USA, Hyderabad, etc. Dantkal from sirsi 22 km from siddapura 33 km.
+Some of the younger generations of people are in Bangalore, Sirsi, the US, Hyderabad, etc. Dantkal from sirsi 22 km from siddapura 33 km.